inmanta/examples/Training/1-basic-deployment.md

 ## Discovering the configuration model

-In this step we take a look a the model we deployed and try to understand it.
+In this step we take a look at the model we deployed and try to understand it.

 The model we compiled and sent to the orchestrator is the one in [main.cf](./main.cf).
 Let's have a look at the different elements in there.
 Overall, the file looks like a configuration file, for a distributed system, and it is exactly what it is.